BREXIT Temporary conditions (October 23rd 2019)

 Business Comply Limited (BusinessComply) understands that your privacy is important to you and that you care about how your personal data is used.
 We respect and value the privacy of everyone who visits this website, https://businbesscomply.com (“Our Site”) and as described in Parts 5 and 6, below, we do not collect personal data about you unless you contact us.
-Any personal data we may collect will be used only as permitted by law.

 - Information About Us

 Our Site is owned and operated by Business Comply Limited registered in England under company number 12027682

 Trading address: International House, St Katherine’s Way, Tower Hill, London, E1W 1UN, United Kingdom.

 Telephone number: +44 207 084 7460.